JackTan25/QBase-Paper-Pdf/README.md

-This repository is used to store the full-version of QBase-ICDE pdf here.
+This repository is used to store the full-version of QBase-TKDE pdf here.